 Out-of-state vehicles.
 If you are moving to New Jersey and registering a vehicle from another state, it must pass NJ inspection as part of the registration process.

 Important: do not let your inspection lapse.
 Driving with an expired inspection sticker in New Jersey is a traffic violation.
-You can be pulled over and ticketed.
-The fine is typically $100 to $200 for the first offense, plus potential surcharges.
+You can be pulled over and ticketed, and fines plus surcharges add up quickly.
 It is not worth it — get your inspection done on time.

 A little preparation goes a long way.
 Most inspection failures are caused by issues that are easy and inexpensive to fix beforehand.
 Here is a pre-inspection checklist you can run through at home.